yrncollo/yrncollo.github.io/_tabs/about.md

 ---
 <h2 align="center">👋 Hello!
 I'm YrnCollo.</h2>

-- I am a Information security enthusiast with strong interest in offensive security and penetration testing.
+- I'm a Information security enthusiast with strong interest in offensive security and penetration testing.
 -  I love reading articles and blogs, be it technical or non-technical.
 * My thoughts :
   * I prefer Vim to Emacs.